Troy Civic theatre

 - Outstanding in performance: Peter Wallace for Inspector Rough

-OCTA also served as the Ohio conference for the American Association of Community Theatre (AACT).
-Representative from AACT, along with the OCTA weekend adjudicators, chose 2 theatres to continue on to the AACT Region III conference held in Midland, Michigan in April, 2015.
+The 2014 state OCTA conference also served as the Ohio conference for the American Association of Community Theatres (AACT).
+Representatives from AACT, along with OCTA adjudicators, chose 2 theatres to continue on to the AACT Region III conference held in Midland, Michigan in April, 2015.
 Angel Street was honored to be selected as one of the two excerpts representing Ohio.
-The national AACT conference occurred June, 2015 in Grand Rapids, Michigan.
-Where TCT was honored with nominations for:
+During the Region III conference, TCT was honored with nominations for:

-- Best Actress in a Supporting Role: Niccole SueAnn Wallace for Elizabeth
+- Best Actress in a Supporting Role: Niccole SueAnn Wallace as Elizabeth

 - Best Set: Steve Dietrich, Jennifer Kaufman, Debra Strauss